Support Options After Your Burnout Self-Check

 If you’re leading people and you’re burned out yourself, you’re not alone.

-If you’re interested in using this tool with your team, or building a broader burnout prevention strategy, Jennifer works with organizations through keynotes, leadership development, and advisory work.
+Interested in using this tool with your team, or building a burnout prevention strategy for your organization?

 A final reminder